citusdata/citus_docs/sharding/data_modeling.rst

 We use "entity id" as a term for distribution columns in the real-time model, as opposed to tenant ids in the multi-tenant model.
 Typical entites are users, hosts, or devices.

 Real-time queries typically ask for numeric aggregates grouped by date or category.
 Citus sends these queries to each shard for partial results and assembles the final answer on the coordinator node.
-Queries run fastest when as many nodes contribute as possible, and when no individual node bottlenecks.
+Queries run fastest when as many nodes contribute as possible, and when no single node must do a disproportionate amount of work.

 Best Practices
 ^^^^^^^^^^^^^^